tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 > ****

 1. **Selection**: Select notable moves until the bottom of the explored tree has been reached using a selection policy
-2. **Expansion**: Generate notable children of this node by picking notable
+2. **Expansion**: Generate notable children of this node by picking notable actions from the previous node
+3. **Simulation**: Simulate these child nodes until the end of the game for a certain sample size, then record back the win/loss to the top node
+4. **Back-propagation**